openSUSE/rstxml2docbook/doc/index.rst

 -l <LEGALNOTICE>, --legalnotice <LEGALNOTICE>
-                               Path to filename which contains a `legalnotice` element (also included into `book/bookinfo`)
+                               Path to filename which contains a `legalnotice` element (also included into `book/bookinfo`) -p <PARAM>, --param <PARAM>    single XSLT parameter; use the syntax "NAME=VALUE", can be used multiple times
 <INDEXFILE>                    Index file (XML) which refer all other files